mrdb303/menu-test/README.md

 `<NavigationMenuContent>` Next child, the start of the content.

-`<ContentList layout="one">` this relates to an object within the script that handles an unordered list, In this example, layout "one" is set to display at a certain screen width
+`<ContentList layout="one">` this relates to an object within the script that handles an unordered list, In this example, layout "one" is set to display at a certain screen width.<br>

 ## Most basic menu item.
+---

 ```
 <NavigationMenuItem>